rbao/capistrano-nu/README.md

     shared_path
     user

-You will HAVE TO make hooks for these tasks manually for example
+You probably want to compile the tasks together manually for example

 ```ruby
 namespace :deploy do